Write us

 These are just some of the factors that contribute to the cost of the Inca Trail.
 Salkantay Trek Machu fulfills all the mentioned requirements and has been a trusted sustainable operator since 2017.

-Cost of the permit to the Inca Trail and Machu Picchu
+Cost of the trek to the Inca Trail to Machu Picchu

 Alternative Treks to the Inca Trail